-PowerPoint 2013 has been around for a few months now, and as you would expect, we’ve been trying it at BrightCarbon to find out whether we can break it and see what wows us.
+PowerPoint 2013 has been around for a few months now, and as you would expect, we’ve been trying it out at BrightCarbon to see whether we can break it and discover what wows us.
 There are some good bits to the new version, but also quite a few problems.

 Always start with a positive, what are the good bits?
 There are essentially four new things that I like and think will be useful for presenters of sales presentations or training materials.
 This low number is somewhat shocking given the pretty hefty price tag for the change and three years of development.

 PowerPoint 2013 gives you a 16:9 widescreen aspect ratio by default, meaning that those big black tramlines on your widescreen PC, laptop, TV, or projector will now be filled with your slide content.
 Widescreen computers have been mainstream since about 2006, so it’s good that your slides can now match.
 There is also a handy tool that helps you easily change your existing presentations from 4:3 fullscreen into widescreen, which will save hours, although backgrounds will need to be changed manually to avoid distortion.